Reducing false alarms with multi-sensor correlation in Python

 """

-# std() is undefined, does not silently produce False flags.
+# where std() is undefined, cannot silently emit a False (unassessed) flag.

 rolling_mean = aligned_df.rolling(window=window_size, min_periods=2).mean()